Discovering DMR – 1

 Laurel & Hardy lookalikes, Shoreham Airshow, 2014

 I found it amusing that once I finally did get things working and then spent an evening listening to hams ragchewing on various talkgroups (I'll discuss those more later, but they're sort of like conference calls or chat rooms), a lot of the chatter was hams discussing questions about DMR like, "Why does it work that way?" and "How do I make it do this thing?"
-So I guess I'm not alone in going through learning challenges with DMR.
+So I guess I'm not alone climbing the DMR learning curve.

 In order to use DMR radios, in addition to using frequencies, channels, and repeaters/reflectors like you do with D-STAR, you also need to understand a bunch more puzzle pieces, and fit them together properly, including: